Elmer Fudd: Later appearances

-Elmer took on a more villainous role in Looney Tunes: Back in Action.
+Elmer took on a more villainous role in Looney Tunes: Back in Action (2003).
 He first appears as Bugs Bunny and Daffy Duck's co-star in a new movie, where he shoots Daffy repeatedly, and is later seen shooting Bugs per the film's script after Daffy's firing.
 He later appears in the Louvre museum, where he reveals himself to be a secret agent for the Acme Corporation.
 Elmer chases Bugs and Daffy through the paintings in the Louvre museum, taking on the different art styles as they do so.
 At the end, Elmer forgets to change back to his normal style after jumping out of the pointillist painting Sunday Afternoon on the Island of La Grande Jatte by Georges Seurat, allowing Bugs to easily disintegrate Elmer by blowing a fan at him.
 A four-year-old version of Elmer was featured in the Baby Looney Tunes episode "A Bully for Bugs", where he kept taking all of Bugs' candy, and also bullied the rest of his friends.
 He was also shown with short blond hair.
 He appeared in most of the songs.

-An even more villainous Elmer appeared in two episodes of Duck Dodgers as The Mother Fudd, an alien who would spread a disease that caused all affected by it to stand around laughing like Elmer (a parody of the Flood in Halo and the Borg in Star Trek).
+An even more villainous Elmer appeared in two episodes of Duck Dodgers as The Mother Fudd, an alien who would spread a disease that caused all affected by it to stand around laughing like Elmer and resemble a grey-skinned version of him (a parody of the Flood in Halo and the Borg in Star Trek).
 In Loonatics Unleashed, his descendant, Electro J. Fudd, tried to prove himself the universe's greatest hunter by capturing Ace Bunny, but settled for Danger Duck instead.
 Elmer himself also makes an appearance in the form of a photo which shows he presumably died at the hands of a giant squirrel.

 In December 2009, Elmer made an appearance in a GEICO commercial where the director tells him to say rabbits instead of "wabbits".
+Pushed to the edge, Elmer exclaims, "This diwector is wubbing me the wong way!"
 He was again voiced by Billy West.